 Prompt: "List the top 5 renewable energy sources.
 For each source, provide a brief description (1-2 sentences) and one key advantage.
 Present this information in a markdown table format."

-Your prompts can influence the tone and style of the LLM’s output.
 By using specific language or providing examples, you can guide the AI to adopt a particular writing style, from formal and academic to casual and conversational.

 Consider these contrasting prompts: